ZoffTech/Consensus.Net/README.md

 * Create a .Net Core Api Project (later to be used as a template) that incorporates the following features:
    1. REST API
-   2. Swagger UI
-   3. Basic HealthCheck
+   2. Basic HealthCheck
         * System Status Check
         * Url Check
         * ResponseTimes Check
-   4. Docker Ready.
+   3. Docker Ready.
-   5. Example Project - Service Registry
+   4. Example Project - Service Registry

 ### PHASE 2 (TBD)